 CLIENT The Gadget Show

-The Gadget Show is a British TV series based on gadget reviews and showcasing technological innovations that approached us to collaborate for the 4th time on a fun, face-swapping experience.
+The Gadget Show, a UK television program based on gadget reviews and showcasing technological innovations, approached us for a fourth collaboration on a fun face-swapping experience.

-To transfer John Bentley’s (one of The Gadget Show's presenters) face onto footage of a singing guitarist so that it would appear like he was able to both play the guitar and sing, helping him win a head-to-head music battle.
+The studio met the task of superimposing John Bentley’s face, a presenter on The Gadget Show, onto footage of a singing guitarist to make it appear as if he could both play the guitar and sing, helping him win a head-to-head music battle.